 These questions are asked to determine the level of cover you need for your family’s living expenses.
 Based on your answers, the life insurance calculator can decide how much life insurance coverage you require, which may be lower or higher than you thought you needed.

 What’s The Average Life Insurance Cost UK?

 “The average premium of £10.31 a month, based on a 25-year term for a 38-year-old (average age of SunLife term life insurance customer) and accepted on standard rates, rising to £20.14 per month for smokers.”

 The above is a quote from an article published on FTAdvisor.com.
-The figures are based on data obtained during a national survey conducted by Critical Research in 2015.
-Of those polled, the respondents assumed that the average cost of cover for a £100,000 life insurance policy would cost in the region of £51 per month.
-It’s actually far lower and based on the assumed monthly premium of £51 per month, that’s likely to be the region for a £500,000 life insurance policy, which you’ll see in the chart above, isn’t even as much.
+The figures are based on data obtained during a national survey conducted by Critical Research in 2023.
+Of those polled, the respondents assumed that the average cost of cover for a £100,000 life insurance policy would cost £51 per month in the region.

-The average cost of life insurance per month for one person is roughly £10 for a non-smoker, which doubles to £20 per month for a non-smoker for a £100,000 policy, which realistically is enough for the average family household to clear debts, and any outstanding amounts on an existing mortgage.
+The average cost of life insurance per month for one person is roughly £10 for a non-smoker, which doubles to £20 per month for a non-smoker for a £100,000 policy, which is enough for the average family household to clear debts and any outstanding amounts on an existing mortgage.